Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 The Z displacement contour plot shows the settlement progression with respect to time.

 The magnitude of settlement can be quantitatively compared between stages by using the query point and plotting a z displacement-time graph.
-To obtain the graph, following steps need to be executed:
+To obtain the graph, the following steps needs to be executed:

 2. On the Draw Polyline Pane, enter coordinate point 65, 26, -5.2 for X, Y, Z and click Enter.